nazunalika/linux-guide-and-hints/source/el/openldap.rst

 The next piece is to get our backend structure built.
 In EL7, core is the only schema that is there.
 In EL6, it's a good chunk of these.
 I like to put them in a file so I can loop through them.

+.. note:: ppolicy schema

+   As of OpenLDAP 2.6.x, the ppolicy schema no longer applies as it is built-in to the slapo-ppolicy module.
+See the `upgrade document <https://www.openldap.org/doc/admin25/appendix-upgrading.html>`_ for information.

 .. code-block:: none

    /etc/openldap/schema/corba.ldif